 Under California state law, the noise contours provided in the ALUCP must reflect the anticipated growth in operations at the Airport during at least the next 20 years.
 (Public Util.
-Code § 21675(a).)
-Figure 4-1 depicts noise contours for year 2032 conditions at the Airport.
-These noise contours are taken from the Draft EIR prepared for the Draft Final Airport Master Plan in 2014 and are based on the Airport's approved forecasts.
-The 2032 noise contour represents 133,150 annual operations, or 365 annual average daily operations.
+Code §21675(a).)
+Figure 4-1 depicts the noise contours derived from the 2001 ALP Narrative Report and reflect anticipated operational conditions at the Airport under 2019 conditions.
+The noise contours reflect 30,000 annual forecasted operations, or approximately 82 annual average daily operations.
+Per the TAF produced by the FAA, the number of operations in 2039 would increase by 400 annually, or approximately one a day.
+The flight tracks, flight track usage percentages, and runway use percentages would effectively remain the same.
+Accordingly, the noise contour is consistent with 2039 conditions.
 More information on the aircraft operational data used to produce the noise contours can be found in Appendix A.